-1853 Birthday of Broadway impresario David Belasco, namesake of the Belasco Theatre, who wrote and/or produced dozens of plays including The Return of Peter Grimm and Laugh, Clown, Laugh!, and two that inspired great operas, Madame Butterfly and Girl of the Golden West.
+1853 Birthday of Broadway impresario David Belasco, namesake of the Belasco Theatre, who writes and/or produces dozens of plays including The Return of Peter Grimm and Laugh, Clown, Laugh!, and two that inspire great operas, Madame Butterfly and Girl of the Golden West.
 His ghost is believed to haunt the Broadway theatre that bears his name.

 1975 After a smash run at The Public Theater in New York City, the Marvin Hamlisch-Edward Kleban musical A Chorus Line makes the move uptown to Broadway's Shubert Theatre.
-The Michael Bennett-helmed show, including such songs as "What I Did for Love" and "One," features Donna McKechnie, Kelly Bishop and Robert LuPone.
-A Chorus Line will truly prove to be, as its lyrics say, "one singular sensation," racking up 6,137 performances to become Broadway's longest running show up to that time.
-(In June 1997, Cats will break that record.)
-A 1985 film version of A Chorus Line, directed by Sir Richard Attenborough, will feature Michael Douglas and Terrence Mann in its cast.
+The Michael Bennett-helmed show, including such songs as "What I Did for Love" and "One," features Donna McKechnie, Kelly Bishop, and Robert LuPone.
+A Chorus Line truly proves to be, as its lyrics say, "one singular sensation," racking up 6,137 performances to become Broadway's longest running show up to that time.
+(In June 1997, Cats breaks that record.)
+A 1985 film version of A Chorus Line, directed by Sir Richard Attenborough, features Michael Douglas and Terrence Mann in its cast.

-1992 Broadway star Alfred Drake, 78, dies today.
+1992 Broadway star Alfred Drake dies at age 78.
 Born Alfred Cappuro, Drake went on to star in the original productions of such Broadway musical classics as Oklahoma!, Kiss Me, Kate, and Kismet.
 For a time in 1953, Drake replaced Yul Brynner as the King of Siam in Richard Rodgers and Oscar Hammerstein II's The King And I, a role he had turned down when the show was first being produced.

-1996 Tony Award-winning musical star Patti LuPone returns to the Broadway stage tonight in Terrence McNally's Master Class.
+1996 Tony Award-winning musical star Patti LuPone returns to the Broadway stage in Terrence McNally's Master Class.
 Taking over the reins from the play's original Tony Award-winning star, Zoe Caldwell, LuPone is said to speed up the evening's proceedings significantly, due to her fast-paced interpretation.
-When LuPone finishes her run as opera diva Maria Callas in this Tony-winning play, stage and television star Dixie Carter will become the third—and final— actress to play Callas in the production.
-Faye Dunaway will play the part on tour.
+When LuPone finishes her run as opera diva Maria Callas in the Tony-winning play, stage and television star Dixie Carter becomes the third—and final—actor to play Callas in the production.
+Faye Dunaway plays the part on tour.

-2008 Bruce Adler, the scion of Yiddish theatre family who went on to have much success on the Broadway stage, winning two Tony Award nominations, dies at age 63.
+2008 Bruce Adler, the scion of a Yiddish theatre family who went on to have much success on the Broadway stage, earning two Tony Award nominations, dies at age 63.
 He had been battling liver cancer for several years.

-2013 Jeff Blumenkrantz and Brett Ryback star as suspects and detective, respectively, in the New York premiere of Joe Kinosian and Kellen Blair's two-person whodunit musical Murder for Two, opening tonight at the McGinn/Cazale Theatre as part of the Second Stage Theatre Uptown Series.
-The production proves to be a hit, and later transfers to New World Stages for an extended run.
+2013 Jeff Blumenkrantz and Brett Ryback star as suspects and detective, respectively, in the New York premiere of Joe Kinosian and Kellen Blair's two-person whodunit musical Murder for Two, opening at the McGinn/Cazale Theatre as part of the Second Stage Theatre Uptown Series.
+The production is a hit, and later transfers to New World Stages for an extended run.